UMass Boston

 Getting Started with iLab

-The Proteomics Core is excited to start using iLab, an online system to streamline the process of billing for core services along with the Biophysical Instrumentation Core (BIC) Facility and the Scanning Electron Microscope (SEM).
+The Proteomics Core uses iLab, an online system to streamline the process of billing for core services along with other research core facilities at UMass Boston.
 All facility users are invited to use the system, which requires a one-time registration as discussed below.
 Once you are registered, the system will enable you to provide required approvals, input your fund or PO number, complete and submit a sample submission form and monitor the progress of your submission.

 • Complete the registration form on the sign-up page.